 As shown above, PERS and SERS are at or below the maximum 30-year funding period.
-In the case of SERS, the unfunded actuarial accrued liability increased from \$2.6 billion to \$3.1 billion and the funded ratio decreased from 77% to 74.3%.
-In order to maintain a 30-year funding period, the board reallocated just over 1% of employer contributions from discretionary health care benefits to mandated pension benefits.
-In the case of PERS, the unfunded actuarial accrued liability decreased from \$8.0 billion to \$7.2 billion while the funded ratio increased from 85.3% to 87.6%.
-The funding period also decreased from 29 years to 24 years, taking into account the scheduled increases in the employee and employer contribution rates to be phased in over three years to the maximums permitted under statute (10% maximum - employee contribution rate; 14% maximum - state and local government employer contribution rate: 18.1% maximum - law enforcement employer contribution rate).
-Moreover, proposed benefit changes included in H.B.
-272 are estimated to reduce further the funding period by 1.5 years.
+In the case of SERS, the unfunded actuarial accrued liability increased slightly from \$3.14 billion to \$3.15 billion and the funded ratio increased from 74.3% to 75.6%.
+In the case of PERS, the unfunded actuarial accrued liability decreased from \$7.2 billion to \$6.7 billion while the funded ratio increased from 87.6% to 89.1%.
+The funding period also decreased from 24 years to 20 years.

 The actuarial reports prepared by Milliman USA in February 2004 indicate that the odds are against STRS and OP&F in achieving compliance with the 30-year funding requirement with the passage of time.
 Therefore, taking a "wait and see" approach toward the problem by leaving it to chance to resolve itself would appear to be potentially very costly in the long run with the gradual disfunding of these retirement systems.
+STRS and OP&F both submitted plans this year to the ORSC that would decrease their funding period to comply with the 30-year funding requirement.
+Both plans call for an increase in the employee and employer contribution rates to be phased in over a five-year period.
+(See the "Documents Submitted by the Retirement Systems" section of this report for further details.)
+H.B.
+707 was introduced at the end of this session, but not enacted, and would have implemented the STRS plan.

 Numerous options have been presented or come up in discussion with respect to the actuarial reports prepared by Milliman USA as well as the reports prepared by STRS and OP&F for the ORSC on reducing the funding period to no more than 30 years.
-Included among these options are the following: increasing the retirement age and/or service requirements; increasing the employee contribution limits; increasing the employer contribution limits; requiring members to pay 100% of the actuarial liability created by some or all service credit purchases; limiting the COLA to the lesser of 3% or the actual percentage change in the CPI-W; capping the reimbursement for Medicare Part B premiums; making the retirement coverage systems' health care secondary for reemployed retirants; and reducing/discontinuing the employer contribution allocation to discretionary health care benefits.
+Included among these options are the following: increasing the retirement age and/or service requirements; increasing the employee contribution limits; increasing the employer contribution limits; requiring members to pay 100% of the actuarial liability created by some or all service credit purchases; limiting the COLA to the lesser of 3% or the actual percentage change in the CPI-W; capping the reimbursement for Medicare Part B premiums; making the retirement systems' health care coverage secondary for reemployed retirants: and reducing/discontinuing the employer contribution allocation to discretionary health care benefits.
 The following table shows the current contribution rates for each retirement system and the maximum rates permitted by current statute: